View as Markdown

 Every item definition has a category property.
 This is a simple string property that defines which broad collection the item belongs to and is useful for listing items.
 For example, you may wish to separate your items into categories such as weapons, armor, and potions.

-Item definitions can optionally define an array of item_sets that they belong to.
-Item sets differ from categories in that an item can belong to multiple sets at once.
-These item sets can be used as tags for the items in your game such as rare and sword.
+Item definitions can optionally define an array of item_sets they belong to.
+Unlike category (a single string per item), an item can belong to multiple sets at once.
+Use them as multi-value tags: for example, ["rare", "sword"] or ["event_spring", "cards_epic"].

 A powerful feature of the Inventory system is the ability for game designers to add consume rewards to item definitions.
 When a user consumes the item, they will be granted the reward accordingly.
 Due to the power and flexibility of the Hiro reward system, this allows game designers the opportunity to create all manner of consumables.